|

 when they get lucky.

-home, they live an easier life and eat on a regular schedule.
+home they live an easier life and eat on a regular schedule.
 But

 digest.
 Overeating leads to diarrhea, gas, and bloating.